+- An octothorpe "#"

-A plus sign "+" the borders of the board
+- the borders of the board

+- An asterisk "\" a t

-An asterisk "" a field where a "mine" is located
+- a field where a "mine" is located

-• A space " " any field other than a border or "mine"
+- A space " " any field other than a border or "mine"

 Your program will have to go through the board it has read in, and determine the "clue" for each field by counting the number of mines it touches.
 (This only needs to be done for fields that aren't border or "mine" fields.)
 That number clue will need to be stored or remembered somehow, but the specifics of that are left up to you.